epam/edp-keycloak-operator/docs/api.md

-KeycloakRealmIdentityProvider is the Schema for the keycloak realm identity provider API
+KeycloakRealmIdentityProvider is the Schema for the keycloak realm identity provider API.

 <table>
     <thead>